 Many period cookbooks can be found online, more and more as libraries and others digitize their collections.
 Here are a few useful links — and Google books has others.

-- Feeding America Online (late 18th century onwards)
+- Feeding America Online (cookbooks from late 18th century onwards)

 - Larsdatter’s Links to Cookbooks (more 18th century)